highb/ruby-daygram/README.md

     daygram read latest

-To print the last 5 entries:
+To print the last 3 entries:

-    daygram read last
+    daygram read last 3

+To print the entry for a particular date:

+    daygram read day 2016-11-15

 To print the entries as JSON, Ruby Hash, or a table: